atomisticnet/aenet-gpr/README.md

 - Batch-based kernel computation for speed and memory efficiency
 - Accepts multiple input formats (e.g., XSF, VASP OUTCAR, etc.)
 - Fully controlled through a single input file (`train.in`)
+- Compatible with various GPR applications such as GPR-NEB, GPR-ANN, and ASE-Calculator

 ## 📦 Installation